 The main train types in Poland are:

-Ekspres InterCity (EIC, EkspresIC) - domestic high standard trains with obligatory reservation.
+Ekspres InterCity (EIC, EkspresIC) - domestic high standard trains with optional reservation.

 EuroCity (EC) - international high standard trains, reservation obligatory on domestic routes.